nchanged/ts-universal/README.md

 A simple gulp plugin that makes it possible to use typescript modules painlessly on browser and on server

-Wraps each file into a neat closure, providing custom expors and require function, that works flawlessly on both ends
+Wraps each file into a neat closure, providing custom exports and require function, that work flawlessly on both ends
 ```js
  __ts.module("utils/utils.js", function(exports, require) {
         "use strict";